Food delivery during lockdown

 Midcounties Co-op have a delivery system for essentials operated by local volunteers.
 They are now also operating a “call and collect” service find out more here >>

-Iceland are releasing delivery slots at 11am each day for free delivery the next day, with a minimum spend of £35.
+Iceland have a free next day delivery service with a minimum spend of £35.
 They have a good range of essential and value items to choose from.
 You can book delivery here: iceland.co.uk/book-delivery

 Supermarkets and some smaller shops offer a limited range of essential items on the Deliveroo website for same day delivery.
 The service is fast but has a delivery fee and is only available in some areas. deliveroo.co.uk

 There are numerous food box subscription delivery services across the UK.
 Most of the options on the website below are for specific foods, for example weekly vegetable box delivery services.
 It can also be worth contacting local suppliers such as butchers and grocers who may offer a weekly box service already, or might be able to put a box together for you and deliver it. allsubscriptionboxes.co.uk/category/box/food